 3 The risk of trauma will be reduced by 33% compared to the risk in the adolescent group

 4 To prevent one episode of trauma, you will need to treat 10 patients.

 How certain are you of this data?
 You need to remember that the confidence intervals are very wide. http://goo.gl/TuI55k

 So what would I do?

 I think that I am influenced mostly by the reduction in trauma of 10% and the numbers needed to treat of being high.
-I would not treat early.
+I would not treat early for the sole aim of reducing trauma.
 What would you do?